© GeorgeRudy / iStockphoto

 Kelly and her family move frequently, having lived in Ohio, Indiana, Pennsylvania, Oregon, Arizona, and more!
 She and her husband have a passion for healthy living and thoroughly enjoy cooking, travel and biking.

 Kristie’s passion for all things birth took off when she began studying midwifery in her late teens.
 She married young and hasn’t stopped birthing babies of her own long enough to pick up that interest again!
-Kristie is the mother of 2 girls, and then 5 boys in a row.
-Each of her births profoundly affected how she mothers, as has her relationship with other strong moms.
-This is why she loves interacting with mothers during the delicate and defining seasons of pregnancy, birth, postpartum, and breastfeeding.
+Kristie is a wife and the mother of eight children.
+Each of her births profoundly affected how she views herself and understands others, fueling her passion to build relationships with parents and provide support during the delicate and defining seasons of pregnancy, birth, postpartum, and breastfeeding.

 Though Kristie has supported families for many years, her studies with CBI gave her more confidence and grounding, providing the skills she was looking for to communicate compassionately and effectively.

 In addition to her work as a CBI Trainer, Kristie offers doula support, classes, and in-home consultations in her local community.
-She is the Education Director at the Bastrop Pregnancy Resource Center, a local non-profit that offers free classes, counseling, referrals, and material provisions to mothers in need.
-Her life is very much centered around mothering and she thinks of her work as an extension of that – an opportunity to nurture, encourage, and learn alongside other women.
+Her birth and breastfeeding teaching skills have been enhanced through volunteer opportunities in high schools and crisis resource centers supporting teenage and single mothers.
+Her life is very much centered around mothering and she thinks of her work as an extension of that – an opportunity to nurture, encourage, and learn alongside others.
 Kristie has been a birth doula since 2008 and a postpartum doula since 2012.

 Founder and Board Director